kailash-manasarovar/statement/docs/timeline/2024/january.md

 ![TT therapy with the author](../../content/images/attending-therapy.PNG)

+- In 2025, I donate the therapy table to Steve Terrell's work in Jerusalem, Israel; and that's where it is today.

 ## Boots from Ireland

 - I buy some expensive boots at [Brown Thomas](https://www.brownthomas.com/) in Galway.